 - Is Corona commercial software?

 - Currently, it is free to use, but there are plans to make it commercial in the future, after it is fully developed.
 It will however always have some free versions, and active betatesters will get access to the full versions for free.

 - Will Corona support 3D packages other than 3ds MAX?

 - This is definitely planned.
-The architecture of the renderer is prepared for it from the beginning.
+The architecture of the renderer has been prepared for it from the beginning.
 There is currently a finished CLI standalone version and Cinema 4D version in development, and a third-party Blender exporter.